YellowJacketLinux/LFS/tlive-lfs.md

-Unfortunately many scripts that use either `/usr/bin/python` or `/usr/bin/env python` instead of *explicitly* calling `python2` or `python3` do not work with either version.
+Unfortunately many scripts that use either `/usr/bin/python` or `/usr/bin/env python` instead of *explicitly* calling `python2` or `python3` do not work with both versions.

 It appears in TeXLive that the TeX maintainers have cleaned up that mess within TeXLive.
 Many scripts do explicitly call `python3` or `python2`